Kellyanne Conway stumps for Van Drew as protesters focus on reproductive rights

 Christine Baik, 30, of Upper Dublin, Pennsylvania, is a graduate of New York University with a political science degree and a supporter of Republicans.
 The GOP is more in line with her Christian values, she said, calling herself pro-freedom, pro-God and pro-2nd amendment.

-Kellyanne Conway signs books during a book signing at Jeff Van Drew fundraiser at Smithville Inn in Galloway Township Wednesday Aug 31, 2022.
-Edward Lea Staff Photographer / Press of Atlantic City

-Kellyanne Conway signs books during a book signing at Jeff Van Drew fundraiser at Smithville Inn in Galloway Township Wednesday Aug 31, 2022.
-Edward Lea Staff Photographer / Press of Atlantic City

-GALLOWAY TOWNSHIP — President Trump's former campaign manager and Senior Counselor Kellyanne Conway came home to South Jersey Wednesday night to help U.S. Rep. Jeff Van Drew, R-2nd, raise money for his re-election, at an event at the Smithville Inn.
+GALLOWAY TOWNSHIP — President Donald Trump's former campaign manager and senior counselor Kellyanne Conway came home to South Jersey Wednesday night to help U.S. Rep. Jeff Van Drew, R-2nd, raise money for his reelection during an event at the Smithville Inn.

-The native of Atco in Camden County, who graduated as valedictorian from St. Joseph Catholic High School in Hammonton, was also promoting her new book, "Here's the Deal, a Memoir."
+The native of Atco, Camden County, who graduated as valedictorian from St. Joseph Catholic High School in Hammonton, was also promoting her new book, "Here's the Deal, a Memoir."

 "So I have a new book out, and it's a lot about South Jersey," Conway said as she began her speech.